ratanahaerlavynah/dreamy/_poems/33-the-girl-who-loved-even-when-she-vanished.md

 ---
 layout: poem
-title: "The Girl Who Loved Even When She Vanished"
+title: The Girl Who Loved Even When She Vanished
 order: 33
+description: >-
+  <pre> She wasn’t remembered.
+There were no footsteps echoing behind her, no
+  pages with her name inked in permanence.
+The world moved on...as it always does. and left no shrine.
+And yet, somewhere in t…
+tags: []
+image: /assets/img/33-the-girl-who-loved-even-when-she-vanished.png
+permalink: /poems/33-the-girl-who-loved-even-when-she-vanished/
 ---

 <pre>